|

 work which allows us to easily identify it.
 The tune lookup feature of Best

-Classical Tunes employs the first ten notes of themes, stored in its dictionary,
+Classical Tunes employs the first ten notes of themes, stored in its dictionary of musical themes,

 Tune |